 Confusing and hard to understand classes

 Classes pose more problems than it solves.
 We’ve known React for a very long time and there’s no denying that it is hard for humans as well as for machines.
 It confuses both of them.
-Here’s why it is.
+Here’s why:

 For Humans -